oznogon/gattaibushido-public/rules/03_basic_play.md

 The **+Schism** trigger hurts the Pilots by damaging their central team Harmony.
 Each time anyone in the team either triggers on their own or is otherwise afflicted with +Schism, the Team's Harmony is reduced by 1 rank.
 Harmony can never be reduced below 1 (Red); each instance of +Schism acquired while "in the Red" subsequently triggers +Trauma:Each to the *entire* team.
 See p.
 SQUARP for full details on Harmony.

-By default, any Pilot can spend her Buffers to prevent +Schism that she personally either triggers or is targeted by, one token per event prevented.
+By default, any Pilot can spend her Buffers to prevent +Schism that she personally either triggers or is targeted by, one token per point of loss prevented.

 ### +Trauma